mindfulnessone/mindfulnessone.github.io/course-schedule.md

 - When: April 28, 2020 at 7pm (PT)
 - Where: Online via Zoom
-- Fee: Free (registration recommended to receive the Zoom link and info in advance)
+- Fee: Free (registration recommended to receive details)

 [Register](/register/)

+More upcoming dates:
+- July 2020 (in person outdoors); September 2020 (in person or online) Details TBA Be notified when the next Info session is scheduled [here](/notify/)

 ### MBSR 8-week course